envato/knuckle_cluster/README.md

 spot_request_id | The spot request ID you are connecting to. eg 'sfr-abcdef'.
 One of `cluster_name`,`spot_request_id` or `asg_name` is required. asg_name | The auto-scaling group name you are connecting to. eg 'very-scaly-group'.
 One of `cluster_name`,`spot_request_id` or `asg_name` is required. region | The AWS region you would like to use.
-Defaults to `us-east-1` bastion | if you have a bastion to proxy to your ecs cluster via ssh, put the name of it here as defined in your `~/.ssh/config` file. rsa_key_location | The RSA key needed to connect to an ecs agent eg `~/.ssh/id_rsa`. ssh_username | The username to conncet.
+Defaults to `us-east-1` bastion | if you have a bastion to proxy to your ecs cluster via ssh, put the name of it here as defined in your `~/.ssh/config` file.
+Alternatively, this can be a collection of keys for `username`, `host`, and `rsa_key_location` rsa_key_location | The RSA key needed to connect to an ecs agent eg `~/.ssh/id_rsa`. ssh_username | The username to conncet.
 Will default to `ec2-user` sudo | true or false - will sudo the `docker` command on the target machine.
 Usually not needed unless the user is not a part of the `docker` group.